alexyorke/beginning-ci-cd-book/src/chapters/Setting_up_your_repository_Build_tools_and_more.md

 Require conversation resolution before merging for auditing and to ensure all feedback is addressed.

 Require status checks to pass to confirm continuous integration tests succeed.
+**This is a critical setting for CI/CD: Configure your CI workflow to run automatically when a pull request is opened or updated (using triggers like `on: pull_request`).
+Then, select the specific CI job(s) here to ensure they must pass successfully before the PR can be merged, acting as an automated quality gate.**

 Check "Require branches to be up-to-date before merging" to prevent issues when merging.
 However, this can create a bottleneck in large teams, as merging each pull request may take longer.